A hike to F-111 crash site

 “Once we reached the site, we gathered around to look at the memorial stone and we discussed the history and importance of that site,” Flight Lieutenant Johnstone said.

-“Every member of Defence is important, especially those that we lost in our service.”
+“Every member of Defence is important, especially those who we lost in our service.”

 CAPTIONMembers of Air Combat Electronic Attack Systems Program Office at Bundjalung National Park, Queensland.